adulau/the-art-of-pivoting/book/README.md

 While the presentation’s narrative was time-limited, the ambition of this book is broader.
 It preserves the pragmatic, analyst-oriented tone of the original session yet adds depth, case studies, workflows, and open-source tooling (such as MISP and the AIL Project) to support repeatable investigation.
 Above all, it remains an open, living document—rooted in the same community-driven ethos that brought the Berlin event together.

+[^sdhash]: [https://github.com/sdhash/sdhash](https://github.com/sdhash/sdhash) [Evaluating Similariy Digests: A Study of TLSH, ssdeep, and sdhash Against Common File Modifications](https://dzone.com/articles/similarity-digests-tlsh-ssdeep-sdhash-benchmark) shows the diversity of similary digests/fuzzing hashing and the difficulty to find the perfect one even for a single task such as classifying malware binaries.